addyosmani/backbone-fundamentals/backbone-fundamentals.md

     },

     initialize : function() {
-      this.bindTo(App.vent, 'todoList:filter', this.updateFilterSelection, this);
+      this.listenTo(App.vent, 'todoList:filter', this.updateFilterSelection, this);
-      this.bindTo(this.collection, 'all', this.updateCount, this);
+      this.listenTo(this.collection, 'all', this.updateCount, this);
     },

     onRender : function() {